mschmidt25/hdc2021_StepNet/README.md

 - Richard Schmähl (Stuttgart)

 ## Examples
-Random reconstructions from the test set on different blur steps:
+Random reconstructions from the test set on different blur steps.
+For each reconstruction, the OCR accuracy on the middle text line is reported.

 ### Step 2
 ![Blur step 2](example_images/step_2test_sample0.png "Step 2")